jcj1337/lol_draft_project/README.md

 To avoid that, teams are converted into a **canonical `team_a` vs `team_b` format**, with both sides ordered consistently.
 The goal is to make the representation symmetric and prevent the same composition from being split into two different training cases solely because it appeared once on blue and once on red.

-For example, suppose the composition:
+This is best illustrated through an example, suppose the composition:
 - Aatrox, Udyr, Syndra, Jinx, Rakan

 appears on blue side in one game and on red side in another.
 If both are stored as raw blue/red outcomes, then the model effectively sees:
 - “blue side wins” once
 - “red side wins” once

 instead of learning that the **same composition won twice**.
+Could you see why this is a problem?

 Because the dataset is already limited by Riot API rate constraints, this matters a lot.
-Canonicalization prevents side information from artificially fragmenting the dataset and makes the effective learning problem more consistent.
+By introducing canonical teams, we are approximately doubling our data (truthfully it's probably more honest to describe this as “not halving” lol).

 ---

 ### 3. **Standardization**
 Numeric features in this project live on very different scales.
 For example:
 - win-rate differences are usually tiny decimal values (e.g. `0.505` vs `0.506`)
-- games played can range from very small values up to the hundreds
+- games played can range from very small values up to the hundreds (e.g. `5` vs `500`)

-If these are fed directly into the model without scaling, larger-magnitude features can dominate optimization simply because of their units rather than because they are more informative.
+If these are fed directly into the model without scaling, bigger  features can dominate optimization simply because of their units.
+This is a problem.

 To address this, numeric features were standardized using the usual transformation:

-\[
-x' = \frac{x - \mu_{\text{train}}}{\sigma_{\text{train}}}
+x' = (x - μ_train) / σ_train
-\]

-where the mean and standard deviation were computed on the **training split only**.

-This was done carefully to avoid leakage:
-- fitted preprocessing statistics were computed from the **training split**
-- the **validation split** was used only for model selection
-- the **test split** was reserved for final evaluation

-So this is not a fancy trick, but it is an important correctness point: all learned preprocessing steps were fit on training data only.
+Of course this is all done on the training split only.
+All fitted preprocessing steps were computed on the training split- the validation split was used for model selection and the test split was reserved for final evaluation.

 ---

-### 4. **Draft Alone Was Weak**
+### 4. **Draft alone is (basically) useless**
-At the start of the project, I tried a very naive setup: use only the 10 drafted champions and the game result.
+At the start of the project, I tried a naive setup: use only the 10 drafted champions and the game result.
 Intuitively, this seemed like it might work, because draft should contain some predictive signal.

 In practice, it did not.
 A draft-only model produced probabilities clustered near `0.5` for most games and behaved close to random.